ronreiter/interactive-tutorials/tutorials/learn-cpp.org/en/Variables and Types.md

 * Structures - `struct` will be explained later, in the Structures section.
 * Classes - `class` will be covered later, in the Classes section

-C++ uses arrays of characters to define strings, and will be explained in the Strings section.
+C++ allows an array of characters to define strings.
+It also provides an extensive `string` library for manipulating strings and will be explained in the Strings section.

 #### Typdefs
+Typedefs allow for creating new names (aliases) for existing types.
+Following is the simple syntax to define a new type using typedef:

     typedef int counter;
-    counter ticket_counter;`  // perfectly legal, ticket_counter is a valid integer variable
+    counter tick_c = 100;  // tick_c is a valid integer variable

 #### Enumerated types

+To create an enumeration requires the use of the keyword enum.
+The general form of an enumeration type is:

     enum enum-name { list of names } var-list;
+Above, the enum-name is the enumeration's type name.
+The list of names is comma separated.

+For example, the following code defines an enumeration of colors called colors and the variable `a_colour` of type color.
+Finally, `a_colour` is assigned the value "green".

-    enum color { red, green, blue} a_color;
+    enum colour {red, green, blue} a_colour, another_colour;
+    a_colour = green;  // a_colour will be assigned value of '1'

 ### Defining variables